REGEN: Real-Time Photorealism Enhancement in Games via a Dual-Stage Generative Network Framework: Methodology

 \subsection{Dataset Collection}

 In order to train a model to enhance the photorealism of video game frames, two types of datasets are required: the source dataset captured through the game and the real-world dataset.
-Considering that the most robust methods utilize information that is generated through the game engine (G-Buffers), this can be a challenging task for closed-source games.
+Considering that most of the robust methods utilize information that is generated through the game engine (G-Buffers), this can be a challenging task for closed-source games.
 An approach that can be used in this case is to detect and export this information directly from the GPU video memory, where this information is natively being generated \cite{Richter_2016_ECCV}.
-In a modern game engine, such as Unreal Engine\footnote{https://www.unrealengine.com/en-US}, this information can be exposed through post-processing materials and rendered and exported through render targets.
+In a modern game engine, such as UE, this information can be exposed through post-processing materials and rendered and exported using render targets or through the APIs of the available UE-based open-source simulators \cite{dosovitskiy2017carlaopenurbandriving}.
 On the other hand, real-world datasets that depict scenes similar to those in the game can be found in public benchmarks employed in deep learning research or captured manually using cameras in real-world environments.
-Examples include urban driving datasets such as Cityscapes \cite{cityscapes} and KITTI \cite{kitti} that have been employed to enhance the photorealism in simulated automotive scenarios or urban scenes in games, such as GTA V \cite{Richter_2021}.
+Examples include urban driving datasets such as Cityscapes \cite{cityscapes} and KITTI \cite{kitti} that have been employed to enhance the photorealism in simulated automotive scenarios or urban scenes in games and simulators, such as GTA V \cite{Richter_2021} and CARLA \cite{pasios2024carla2realtoolreducingsim2real}.